WWF SmackDown! 2: Know Your Role: Reception

 The game received "universal acclaim" according to video game review aggregator Metacritic.
-At a score of 90 out of 100, Metacritic has never awarded a higher score to any other WWE video game.
-Daniel Erickson of NextGen said, "There are tons of options and great multiplayer matches, but Smackdowns Story mode falls on its candy ass."
+Daniel Erickson of NextGen commended tons of options and multiplayer matches, but was critical to the game's Story mode.
 In Japan, Famitsu gave it a score of 30 out of 40.

+Star Dingo of GamePro praised the selection of wrestlers, matches and new options in the game, such as Anywhere Fall mode, but considered Season mode "tiresome".
+In another GamePro review, Lamchop commended gameplay, controls, and graphics, but was critical to the Story mode and noted the lack of commentary and wrestler voices.
+The reviewer called it the best wrestling title for the PlayStation.

 The game received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 units in the UK.

 The game was nominated for the "Best Sports Game (Alternative)" award at GameSpot's Best and Worst of 2000 Awards, which went to Tony Hawk's Pro Skater 2.
 It was also a runner-up for the "Best Extreme Sports Game" and "Best Multiplayer Game" awards at the Official U.S. PlayStation Magazine 2000 Editors' Awards, both of which went to SSX and TimeSplitters.
 The game won the award for Action in Readers' Choice at IGN's Best of 2000 Awards.

+After the company changed its name to World Wrestling Entertainment (WWE) in May 2002 due to the WWF trademark dispute, some later reprints of the game (part of Greatest Hits in North America, PlayStation Platinum in Europe, and PSOne Books in Japan) were modified to include the WWE branding on the cover and disc labels, although the in-game "WWF" references remained unchanged.